 - Veggie pizza…. yum.
 It’s even good cold.

-- Of course, don’t forget fresh fruit and slices veggies.
+- Of course, don’t forget fresh fruit and sliced veggies.
 A great dip to go with them helps!

-I hope this gives you a few ideas for eating on the go.
+I hope this gives you a few ideas for eating plant-based food on the go.